July 29 - August 04, 2018

 WHERE WE ARE:

-Princeton will provide 2 sheets, 1 pillow and case, and 2 towels per person.
+Lewis & Clark will provide a linen packet for the dorm rooms.
 If you need additional bed or bath linens, feel free to bring your own.

 We have some participants with allergies and asthma.
 Please refrain from wearing perfume or cologne, as these may cause problems for others.